NagarajuDeekonda/TechnicalTest/README.md

 # TechnicalTest
 JPMorganTest

-Please use java 1.8 version to run this application
+Please use java latestversion to run this application

 • Instruction: An instruction to buy or sell
 • Entity: A financial entity whose shares are to be bought or sold
 • Instruction Date: Date on which the instruction was sent to JP Morgan by various clients